-Benefits for Certain Tests for Detection of Human Papillomavirus and Cervical Cancer early detection of cervical cancer, as shown in Preventive Care Services on your Schedule of Coverage.
+Benefits are available for certain tests for detection of Human Papillomavirus and Cervical Cancer for each woman enrolled in the Plan who is 18 years of age or older, for an annual medically recognized diagnostic examination for the early detection of cervical cancer, as shown in Preventive Care Services on your Schedule of Coverage.
 Coverage includes, at a minimum, a conventional Pap smear screening or a screening using liquid-based cytology methods as approved by the United States Food and Drug Administration alone or in combination with a test approved by the United States Food and Drug Administration for the detection of the human papillomavirus.